shanthanb/TaskQube/README.md

-# HeadoutAssignment
+# AssignmentTask
-Youtube Like HomePage using HTML5 and CSS3
+Mockup design of video sharing HomePage using HTML5 and CSS3